BodoBookhagen/BodoBookhagen.github.io/_posts/2019-01-02-GMT-plot-windvectors.md

 gmt grdconvert ${ECMWF_WND}?u -G${ECMWF_WND::-3}_u.nc
 ```

 CDO likes to store files with longitudes from 0 to 360.
-I prefer -180 to +180 and will apply this in the following step. *NOTE: This is not necessary, but most other data have longitude values between -180 and 180 and I like to keep it consistent.
-This also makes clipping and cutting easier*:
+I prefer -180 to +180 and will apply this in the following step.

+*NOTE* This is not necessary, but most other data have longitude values between -180 and 180 and I like to keep it consistent.
+This also makes clipping and cutting easier. {: .notice--warning}

 ```bash
 gmt grdedit ${ECMWF_WND::-3}_u.nc -R-85/-30/-40/15
 ```